Skip to main content

 Fully refundable cancellation policies see booking demand at almost the same levels as pre-pandemic

 Rental Scale-Up reports on how the adoption of fully refundable booking policies has impacted sales success.
-For those owners offering cancellation policies unthinkable just a year ago, this is an essentially reassuring read.
+This is an essentially reassuring read for owners offering cancellation policies that were unthinkable just a year ago.

 Read More